niklasax/Kickstarter-Analysis/README.md

 One limitation of the dataset is that there is only data for 9 different categories.
 There are many more actual kickstarter categories than the 9 listed.
 Another limitation is that the currency isn't standardized.
 This makes analysis difficult since we can't compare across currencies without converting.

 - What are some other possible tables and/or graphs that we could create?
 We could've created line graphs to show the relationship of backers and success, we didnt use backers for any of these analyses.
-We also could've created a visualization (most likely another line graph) to compare the average length of a campaign to it's success rate.
+We also could've created a visualization, most likely another line graph, to compare the average length of a campaign to it's success rate.